GinoongFlores/100-days-of-code/log.md

 **Thoughts**: In, this day I just recall what I learned before in creating a background image and style it using different background properties.

+### Day 21: Feb 2, 2021 | Tuesday

+**Today's Progress**: Reading Chapter 16 of the book HTML and CSS by Jon Dukett and I just recall what I learned before in terms of positioning images in CSS

+**Thoughts**: I wrote some code based on book where it display images horizontally and I will add some media queries to make it responsive.